kimsible/getpeer.tube/DOCUMENTATION.md

 # How getpeer.tube works

-⚠️ **DISCLAIMER ON UPGRADING**<br>
-This script is also able to upgrade the stack but in production:

-✋  **DO NOT USE THIS SCRIPT** if you've **customized nginx or docker-compose** configuration files.<br>
-  💡 Instead prefer editing any file one by one and use the CLI.<br>
-  💡 Before any upgrade don't forget to backup your peertube docker stack.

 ## Steps

 - Check if the script is running as root
 - Check if the host works with systemd
 - Check if cURL is installed
 - Check if **Docker >= v17.06** is installed
-- Stop existing `peertube.service`
 - Install or upgrade Compose binary from GitHub Releases
+- Create non-root system user owner of working directory
+- Create or upgrade CLI

+The next steps are done only if there is not any PeerTube docker stack already installed:

 - Create working directory `/var/peertube`
-- Create non-root system user owner of working directory
 - Get latest official compose setup of PeerTube stack from GitHub Raw
-  - Generate or use existing PostgreSQL credentials
+  - Generate PostgreSQL credentials
-  - Use defined `MY_EMAIL_ADDRESS` and `MY_DOMAIN` or wait for editing updated `.env`
+  - Use defined `MY_EMAIL_ADDRESS` and `MY_DOMAIN` and wait for editing updated `.env`
-- Create or update `peertube.service`
+- Create `peertube.service`
 - Pull latest images
 - Run `peertube.service`
 - Display **PeerTube Admin Credentials** once server up or error logs